 Even when a family member has a POLST form or other advance directive, there may be situations not specifically addressed or a family member may feel conflicted in making a decision.

 A hospitalist has recommended a feeding tube or a ventilator.
-How these measures help or hinder my loved one’s recovery or peaceful transition?
+How do these measures help or hinder my loved one’s recovery or peaceful transition?

 Palliative Medical Partners visits are c covered by Medicare, Medicaid, and most commercial insurers with applicable co-payments and deductibles.
 If you have any questions about coverage and cost, please call us at (855) 337-2808.

 Jefferson Heath, Saint John of God Community Services, and Virtua named Samaritan as their preferred provider of palliative care for their patients.

 We are grateful for their vote of confidence in our care.
 Within these health systems, your first meeting with a member of Samaritan’s medical team may be with one of our palliative physicians, nurse practitioners or registered nurse liaisons.